advancedtelematic/meta-aura/README.md

 pandora client.

 Dependencies
 ------------

     Poky
       URI: git://git.yoctoproject.org/poky.git
       branch: denzil or later
       revision: HEAD

 Building
 --------

-meta-aura doesn't provide any reference images, as its sole purpose is to provide pianobar without any additional dependencies.
+`meta-aura` doesn't provide any reference images, as its sole purpose is to provide pianobar without any additional dependencies.
 The most straightforward way of trying out the layer is by adding it to a preexisting build.

 Begin by adding the layer to bblayers.
 For example:
-    BBLAYERS ?= " \
-        /home/strassek/poky/meta \
-        /home/strassek/poky/meta-yocto \
-        /home/strassek/poky/meta-aura \

-Assuming your image inherits from core-image you can add pianobar to local.conf like so:
-    CORE_IMAGE_EXTRA_INSTALL = "pianobar"
+    BBLAYERS += "${METADIR}/meta-aura"

+You can install pianobar with the IMAGE_INSTALL_append directive:

+    IMAGE_INSTALL_append = " pianobar "

 By default, bitbake will pull the latest version of pianobar available from github.
-To increase the likelyhood that things just work, you may want to specify an actual release version like so:
+To increase the likelihood that things just work, you may want to specify an actual release version like so:

     PREFERRED_VERSION_pianobar = "20120907"

 At this point you should be ready to build the image.